 - What are my values?
 Is saving the world important, or am I motivated to make a lot of money?

-To talk through these questions and get assistance with career exploration, make an appointment with your career adviser.
+To talk through these questions and get assistance with career exploration, make an appointment with your career advisor.

 Resources for career exploration

 If you’d like to do some research on the various careers out there, the following websites are good places to start.

 An online job site of past and current employees submit company reviews, salary data, interview insights, and benefits reviews.
 Localized content can be found in the following countries: Austria, Australia, Belgium (French or Dutch language), Canada (English or French language), France, Germany, India, Ireland, Netherlands, Switzerland (French or German language), and the UK